 Loch Tay and River Tay Descent

 Itinerary – Five days & four nights – camping on route.
-2020 dates July 27th.
+2022 departure dates July 18th & August 15th.
 Moderately challenging trip, suitable for water confident people with some paddling experience prior.

 River Tay Canoe Descent

 The Loch & River Tay canoe descent journeys from the central highlands of Killin down to Perth, Lowland Scotland.
 Passing through Perthshire’s most beautiful countryside the River Tay is Scotland’s largest volume river.
 It’s a diverse journey crossing the 23 kilometres of Loch Tay under the shadow of Ben Lawers and entering the River Tay at Kenmore.
 In addition to the river journey you can visit historic sites of interest, Crannog centre and the Cathedral at Dunkeld.

 Important Information / Grade & Experience

 The river Tay canoe descent is a 5 day and 4 night paddling journey.
 By their very nature journeys on the water can be affected by weather and other environmental factors.
 Your guide/s may have to alter the itinerary to ensure group safety.